Workshops & Youth Songs at

 the Central Counties Youth Center

 Workshops & Youth Songs at CCYC is an evolving collaboration between Ridgelines Teaching Artists and the Central Counties Youth Center, our region’s 5-county youth detention center.
-We offer (or are developing) a range of programming at CCYC, including workshops in creative writing and songwriting.
-We also look forward to installing a Small-but-Mighty Poetry Library at CCYC in the late spring of 2021.
+We have piloted a range of programming at CCYC, including mini-concerts and workshops in songwriting.
+Our Small-but-Mighty Poetry Library took up residence at CCYC in the late spring of 2021.

 Youth Songs at CCYC is supported in 2020 by a generous grant from the Centre Foundation's Patricia Farrell Music Fund